-Journaling is a powerful tool that can help you grow as an individual.
+Journaling is a powerful tool that can help you grow as an individual and for effective self-reflection.
 It allows you to explore your thoughts and feelings; it helps create awareness of what is going on in your life and how you feel about it.
 Journaling and using daily journal prompts also provide the opportunity for reflection, which enables us to make changes or improvements.

 Maybe you feel like journaling just isn’t working for you anymore; perhaps you’ve done it for a while, but you’re not feeling inspired?